Our Services

 Published on: 5/6/2026

-Apple cider vinegar may help stimulate bile flow and ease mild post-meal bloating by enhancing fat digestion and supporting gut bacteria, but scientific evidence is limited and improper use can worsen reflux or irritate the throat.
-See below for more on potential benefits, risks, and safe usage guidelines.
+Apple cider vinegar (ACV) may support bile flow and ease mild post-meal bloating by promoting fat digestion and healthy gut bacteria.
+However, scientific evidence remains limited, and improper use—such as drinking it undiluted—can worsen acid reflux or irritate the throat and esophagus.

 Many people reach for apple cider vinegar (ACV) hoping to ease digestive discomfort or even gallbladder pain.
 While ACV has a long history of use in folk medicine, what does the science actually say?
 Below, we look at how ACV may affect your gallbladder, weigh potential benefits and risks, and outline safe steps you can take if you're experiencing pain.